-Next, we demonstrate through two examples of how simple it is to obtain Services from python specifications.
-In our example, we define one that uses a function definition returning a result.
-We chose a simple add function and list the code related to it in Fig. 6.
-We also expand upon the example and use a class definition to showcase how to derive services using multiple paths instead of being deployed in different services as showcased in Fig. 8.
+Next, we demonstrate through two examples how simple it is to obtain Services from Python function and class specifications.
+In our examples, we will focus on functions and methods that return a result.
+We chose a simple add function and list the code related to it in Fig. 5.
+We also expand upon the example and use a class definition to showcase how to derive services using multiple paths instead of being deployed in different services as showcased in Fig. 7.
 As we see from the example, other than using the new typing feature provided in Python, the example is just a regular Python program.
-It can be tested locally on the system to check its functionality before we generate the service.
+It can be tested locally on the system to check its functionality before we generate the service, providing a big advantage for development.